 The Company introduced a restricted stock compensation plan in place of the Plan at the 80th Ordinary General Meeting of Shareholders held on June 28, 2022.
-Accordingly, no additional contribution shall be made under the Plan, and the Plan shall be terminated as soon as we complete issuing ordinary shares of the Company corresponding to the points awarded and deliver cash equivalent to the amounts obtained through converting such shares into cash.
+Accordingly, no additional contribution shall be made under the Plan, and the Plan is scheduled to be terminated in August 2024 as soon as we complete issuing ordinary shares of the Company corresponding to the points awarded and deliver cash equivalent to the amounts obtained through converting such shares into cash.